tatecarson/s-24-dad-350-recording-sessions/content/schedule.md

 # Week 1 1/13

 - Studio introduction - gear overview
+- Overview of studio signal flow
+- Brainstorming future sessions
 - One performer, no mics
-- Brainstorming future sessions

 # Week 2 1/20

+- Detailed overview of microphones and characteristics
 - one performer, one mic

 # Week 3 1/27